wintersnowgod/dotfiles-hyprland/README.md

 ## Preview
 <img width="1920" height="1080" alt="2025-08-24-133922_hyprshot" src="https://github.com/user-attachments/assets/f9d143aa-9166-4b6b-895a-b30532e8603e" />

+## Instructions
+1. Make a backup of your dotfiles.
+2. Copy the dotfiles from this repo to the appropriate location.
+3. Install the dependencies.
+4. Either restart or logout and login (Recommended to restart).

 ## Dependencies
 ### Pacman pkgs
 ```
 sudo pacman -S \
+adw-gtk-theme \
 archlinux-xdg-menu \
 blueman \
 bluez-utils \